Top of page

 Cultural/Applied Anthropology

-Karin Friederic is an Associate Professor of Anthropology at Wake Forest University.
-Her research areas include medical anthropology, global health, transnational feminism, human rights, gender, violence, disability and chronic “contested” illnesses focusing on Latin America and Sweden.
+Karin Friederic is an Associate Professor of Anthropology at Wake Forest University whose research examines the intersections of human rights, gender, violence, and health in Latin America and Sweden.
+Her research and teaching interests span medical anthropology, global health, transnational feminism, global inequality, disability studies, and the study of chronic “contested” illnesses.